About our company

 A broadcaster for more than 20 years, Kati is a regular on BBC Radio 4.
 In recent years she has reported for Radio 4 programmes such as The World Tonight from South Sudan, Mali, Liberia, Kosovo and Ethiopia.
 Recent programmes include documentaries about the future of the Euro, McCarthyism and the spiritual challenges of mental health and alzheimers.
 She has won numerous awards including a Sony shortlist and One World Radio Award for her documentary on Rwandan widows.
 She was formerly a TV reporter for BBC Breakfast, Channel Four News and The Medical Channel, and she won the Silver Award for her work as presenter of BBC Radio 4’s disabilities programme, ‘Does He Take Sugar?’ .
 She works as a freelance broadcaster and as a media and presentation trainer.

 Simon Brooke has 25 years’ experience in communications training and development.
-He works as a freelance journalist and as an editor.
-Simon writes for The Sunday Times, Financial Times, Daily Telegraph, The Times and the Daily Mail.
-Simon has over 12 years media training experience, having worked for a wide variety of blue chip clients, helping them develop and test their corporate messages.
+He works as a freelance journalist and as an editor writing for The Sunday Times, Financial Times, Daily Telegraph, The Times and the Daily Mail.
+Simon has many years media and presentation training experience, having worked for a wide variety of blue chip clients, helping them develop and test their corporate messages.

 Jon Kaye - Experienced Radio Presenter & Media Trainer